TACC/Core-CMS/README.md

 | `taccsite_cms` | settings for [Core CMS] |
 | `taccsite_custom` | [Git submodule][Git Submodules] of [Core CMS Resources] |
 | `taccsite_ui` | files to build [TACC UI Patterns] |

-## Project Customization

-Read [Project Customization] to learn how to:

-- create a new TACC CMS website
-- work on an existing TACC CMS website

 ## Prerequisites